 I'm available at this clinic: Montreal - Downtown

-Kedar is a PhD candidate in rehabilitation science at the School of Physical and Occupational Therapy (SPOT), McGill University.
-He is trained as a physiotherapist and specializes in rehabilitation of adult and pediatric neurological health states.
-He is passionate about neuroscience and recovery potential following neurological insult/condition.
-His research is focused on establishing a link between what a patient can and cannot do, linking information obtained from outcome such as PROs; ClinROs; PerfOs and TechROs, among people with multiple sclerosis, Parkinson's, elderly and frail individual.
-He was also a teaching assistant for 2 years in neuro-rehabilitation at SPOT, McGill University.
+Kedar has PhD degree in rehabilitation science from the School of Physical and Occupational Therapy (SPOT), McGill University.
+He is currently a Research Fellow at the Mayo Clinic, Arizona, USA and a Post-doctoral Fellow at the Centre for Outcomes Research and Evaluation at the McGill University Health Centre Research Institute.
+He is trained as a physiotherapist and specializes in rehabilitation of adult and pediatric neurological conditions.
+He is passionate about neuroscience and recovery potential following neurological insult.
+His research is focused on establishing links between what a patient can and cannot do, linking information obtained from outcome such as PROs; ClinROs; PerfOs and TechROs, among people with Multiple Sclerosis, Parkinson's Disease, and older adults.